cainem/evo-sim/README.md

 Randomness: All pseudo-random elements (initial organism age, mutations, height function parameters, tie-breaking) will use a seeded pseudo-random number generator (PRNG) initialized with Config.RandomSeed.
 3. Organisms

+Organism Types:
+- OrganismA (Original): reproduction rules as described in section 5.1.
+- OrganismB (Random): reproduction rules as described in section 5.2.
+Only one organism type is active per simulation, selected via a drop-down prior to startup.

 Initial State:
 Config.StartingOrganisms (Initial: 5000) are created at the start.
 All start at the center coordinates: (floor(Config.WorldSize / 2) - 1, floor(Config.WorldSize / 2) - 1).